Doklam: Strategic significance

 Indian intelligence officials state that China had been carrying out a steady military build-up in the Chumbi Valley, building many garrisons and converting the valley into a strong military base.
 In 1967, border clashes occurred at Nathu La and Cho La passes, when the Chinese contested the Indian demarcations of the border on the Dongkya range.
 In the ensuing artillery fire, states scholar Taylor Fravel, many Chinese fortifications were destroyed as the Indians controlled the high ground.
-In fact, the Chinese military is believed to be in a weak position in the Chumbi Valley because the Indian and Bhutanese forces control the heights surrounding the valley.
+The Chinese military is believed to be in a weak position in the Chumbi Valley because the Indian and Bhutanese forces control the heights surrounding the valley.

 The desire for heights is thought to bring China to the Doklam plateau.
 Indian security experts mention three strategic benefits to China from a control of the Doklam plateau.
 First, it gives it a commanding view of the Chumbi valley itself.
 Second, it outflanks the Indian defences in Sikkim which are currently oriented northeast towards the Dongkya range.
 Third, it overlooks the strategic Siliguri Corridor to the south.
 A claim to the Mount Gipmochi and the Zompelri ridge would bring the Chinese to the very edge of the Himalayas, from where the slopes descend into the southern foothills of Bhutan and India.
 From here, the Chinese would be able to monitor the Indian troop movements in the plains or launch an attack on the vital Siliguri corridor in the event of a war.
 To New Delhi, this represents a "strategic redline".
 Scholar Caroline Brassard states, "its strategic significance for the Indian military is obvious."

 History

 The historical status of the Doklam plateau is uncertain.

-According to the Sikkimese tradition, when the Kingdom of Sikkim was founded in 1642, it included all the areas surrounding the Doklam plateau: the Chumbi Valley to the north, the Haa Valley to the east as well as the Darjeeling and Kalimpong areas to the southwest.
+According to Sikkimese tradition, when the Kingdom of Sikkim was founded in 1642, it included all the areas surrounding the Doklam plateau: the Chumbi Valley to the north, the Haa Valley to the east as well as the Darjeeling and Kalimpong areas to the southwest.
 During the 18th century, Sikkim faced repeated raids from Bhutan and these areas often changed hands.
 After a Bhutanese attack in 1780, a settlement was reached, which resulted in the transfer of the Haa valley and the Kalimpong area to Bhutan.
 The Doklam plateau sandwiched between these regions is likely to have been part of these territories.
 The Chumbi Valley was still said to have been under the control of Sikkim at this point.

 Historians qualify this narrative, Saul Mullard states that the early kingdom of Sikkim was very much limited to the western part of modern Sikkim.
 The eastern part was under the control of independent chiefs, who did face border conflicts with the Bhutanese, losing the Kalimpong area.
 The possession of the Chumbi Valley by the Sikkimese is uncertain, but the Tibetans are known to have fended off Bhutanese incursions there.